Visitor FAQ’s

 Where are you located?

 The sanctuary is located in Nicasio on a private residence.
 Our address will be shared once your tour has been booked.
 The property is gated, so please call us to let us know you’ve arrived and we will let you in.
 Nicasio can be located from Hwy 101 or Hwy 1, via Sir Francis Drake Blvd. or Lucas Valley Road.
-Contact us.
+Call or email us for precise location.

-Are you accessible to those with disabilities, the elderly, or impairments?
+Are you accessible to those with disabilities/Impairments or the elderly?

 We’d love to find a way to make your visit meaningful, but we should let you know: our standard visitor days and events may not be the best fit, and you should contact us in advance of booking so we can work out a plan.
 The sanctuary has very little flat space, uneven terrain, environmental hazards, free-roaming animals, and mostly unpaved roads, but there are certain areas of the sanctuary that might accommodate those who are differently-abled.
 If you’d like to discuss what’s possible, please get in touch.